-The Jim Jacobs Musical Theatre Scholarship application is available online through your OASIS portal.
+Go to the College-Wide Undergraduate Scholarship Application available online through your MyColumbia portal to apply for the Jim Jacobs Musical Theatre Scholarship.
 Only complete scholarship applications submitted by the deadline will be reviewed by the scholarship committee.

 Provide an up-to-date theatrical resume.